atlmendoza/SY2627_CS3PortfolioALMendoza/q3/Q31stgraded.md

 # SDLC Phases Simulation

-A Simulation Activity of the first three steps of the Software Development Life Cycle.
+A Simulation Activity of the first three phases of the Software Development Life Cycle.
 Planning, Requirement Analysis and Design.
 This will be submitted by the end of this week.

 ## Instructions:
 1. Form a group of 3 or 4 students, determine who will stand as the leader of the group.